 What is the cheapest car insurance company in North Carolina?

 Erie, Geico and Nationwide offer some of the cheapest auto insurance rates in the Tar Heel state.
 Finding a cheap car insurance company can go a long way toward lowering your rates and requesting quotes from multiple insurance companies can give an idea of what is reasonable.
 However, car insurance premiums are tailored to your individual rating factors.
 Your premium may be different from the averages for these companies based on your unique situation.

 What is considered full coverage in North Carolina?

-What do you need to get car insurance in NC?
+What do you need to get car insurance in North Carolina?

 What happens if I drive without insurance in North Carolina?

-Car insurance is required in North Carolina, so driving uninsured is illegal.
-If you are caught driving without insurance, even if you do not cause an accident, you could be facing fines, license suspension and even jail time.
-If you cause an accident, you are still responsible for paying for the damages and injuries you cause, which could lead to financial stress and could result in a lawsuit and seizure of assets.
+As car insurance is a requirement in North Carolina, driving uninsured is considered illegal and carries penalties.
+If caught driving without insurance, even if you were not involved in an accident, you could face fines, license suspension or possible jail time.
+If you were involved in an accident and considered at-fault, you are responsible for the other party’s damages and injuries.
+Without adequate insurance, these costs would need to be paid out-of-pocket, which could lead to financial stress and a potential lawsuit and seizure of assets.

 Bankrate utilizes Quadrant Information Services to analyze 2021 rates for all ZIP codes and carriers in all 50 states and Washington, D.C.
 Quoted rates are based on a 40-year-old male and female driver with a clean driving record, good credit and the following full coverage limits: